HL7-UK/Transform-registry/README.md

 ## Contributions
 Add a row to the spreadsheet if you are developing a healthcare data transform, or have developed it or are planning to, and are willing to share experience with others.
 Contribute other material such as test cases if you wish to.

+For the meanings of columns in the spreadsheet, see the wiki.

 Please submit contributions as pull requests to the master branch.
 It will be appreciated if the pull request description includes the rationale for the change!

 ## License